Screen School at London College of Communication encourages collaboration across different disciplines to mirror the real world creative environment.

 Students can apply to the Diploma in Professional Studies (DPS), an optional year-long experiential learning opportunity, allowing you to undertake a variety of internships and professional experiences for a whole academic year in Year 3, as part of a four-year degree.

 Screen School: Degree Shows 2019

-Develop valuable skills with our industry-standard technical facilities including film and TV studios, sound suites, animation and games studios, visual effects and virtual reality, plus a range of professional equipment available for hire from our Kit Room.
+Develop valuable skills in our technical workshops including film and TV studios, sound suites, animation and games studios, and creative technology lab.

 Screen School: Stories